rkaippully/webgear/pages/guide/traits.md

 This is where linking comes in.
 These are the functions that let us operate on linked values:

-1. `#!hs link :: a -> Linked '[] a` lets us "promote" a regular value to a linked value with no traits proven yet on it.
+1. `#!hs link :: a -> Linked '[] a` lets us "promote" a regular value to a linked value with no traits proven on it.
 Think of this as a first step in starting to work with linked values.
 2. `#!hs unlink :: Linked ts a -> a` is the opposite operation.
 You use it to extract the value out of a linked value.
 3. `#!hs probe :: Trait t a m => Linked ts a -> m (Either (Absence t a) (Linked (t:ts) a))` grows the type level list of traits in a linked value.
 Given a linked value which has a list of traits already established, this function will